jdcarbeck/CS3012-Bio/README.md

 The A-0 system was a set of instruction that described symbolic mathematical code into machine language.
 Hopper took all the subroutines that she had written over there years and gave them a call number so that the machine could find the location of the subroutine on the tape.
 As Hopper described:

 > "All I had to do was to write down a set of call numbers, let the computer find them on the tape, bring them over and do the additions.
-This was the first compiler."
+This was the first compiler." -- Grace Hopper

+The A-0 system was never widely accepted.
+Her idea of changing computation from arithmetic operation to programs was not realised initially.

+>"I had a running compiler, and nobody would touch it because, they carefully told me, computers could only do arithmetic; they could not do programs.
+It was a selling job to get people to try it.
+I think with any new idea, because people are allergic to change, you have to get out and sell the idea." -- Grace Hopper

 Her work on the A-0 and A-2 led her to her to the development of the first English-language data processing compiler, B-0.
 The A-2 compiler was the first compiler to be used extensively, grandmother to all modern programming language compilers.